Opportunity International by the numbers in 2022

 Scroll down to contribute to the project.

-If you want to learn more about The African Women’s Economic Empowerment Initiative (TAWEEI) or join the African Women’s Economic Empowerment Trust Group, please contact the TAWEEI leader, La’Kerri Jackson at 470-277-4416 or [email protected].
+If you want to learn more about The African Women’s Economic Empowerment Initiative (TAWEEI) or join the African Women’s Economic Empowerment Trust Group, please contact the TAWEEI founder, La’Kerri Jackson at 470-277-4416 or [email protected].